 - 1 1/2 teaspoons salt

-- 4 1/2 cups flour + extra flour for dusting board
+- 4 1/2 cups flour plus extra for the board

 - 1 teaspoon garlic powder